Birth date: March 15, 1933

 Birth place: Brooklyn, New York

 Birth name: Joan Ruth Bader

 Father: Nathan Bader, merchant

 Marriage: Martin David Ginsburg (June 23, 1954-June 27, 2010, his death)

-Other Facts: Served on DC federal appeals court with Justice Clarence Thomas.
+Served on the DC federal appeals court with Justice Clarence Thomas.

-Launched American Civil Liberties Union (ACLU) Women Rights Project.
+Launched American Civil Liberties Union (ACLU) Women’s Rights Project.

 Named one of Forbes Magazine’s 100 Most Powerful Women from 2004 through 2011.

 1959-1961 - Law clerk to a judge in the US District Court, Southern District of New York.